All Episodes

 I don't know, you know, tomato sauce, not good for my probiotic health.

-Oh, oh, I'm just moving on.
+Oh, oh, I'm just doing that.

 No, they do.

-And you know, I strain it, and it's because I don't like thick sauces either.
+And, you know, I strain it, and it's because I don't like thick sauces either.

-My mine, I I usually get two jars out of one jar because I water it down.
+I usually get two jars out of one jar because I water it down.

-And I want to really gross, actually.
+It's really gross, actually.

 It's not gross.

-And then if I'm really hungry late at night, I'll take just some of what I made and I'll just turn it into Hannity Rayos tomato soup.
+And then if I'm really hungry late at night, I'll take just some of what I made and I'll just turn it into Hannity Rayo's tomato soup.

 Oh, absolutely.